animra/animra/README.md

 - **Deep Learning Frameworks**

-  Tensorflow, Keras, Theano, Pytorch, Caffe, OpenCV, more
+  TensorFlow, Keras, Theano, PyTorch, Caffe, OpenCV, and more

 - **Tools Used**